UnbihexiumFan/edobox-11edo/README.md

 ## Compiling

 The compilation procedure is identical to the repository for BeepBox and Jummbox.
-I will include the excerpt on compiling from the Beepbox page's readme below for convenience:
+Here is the excerpt on compiling from the Beepbox page's readme below for convenience:

 The source code is available under the MIT license.
 The code is written in [TypeScript](https://www.typescriptlang.org/), which requires